 Network Encryption Methods

-We recommend using a password protected WIFi network.
-We specifically recommend using WPA2 (WPA2 + AES) as the network authentication method due to the extra security it provides.
-That said, your Awair is also compatible with WEP, WPA, and open networks.
+It is recommended to use a password protected WIFi network, specifically WPA2 (WPA2 + AES) as the network authentication method due to the extra security it provides.
+However, Awair is also compatible with WEP, WPA, and open networks.

 Managing TCP Ports